realniraj/azure-aks-workload-report-generator/README.md

-# Automated AKS Workload Documentation Generator
+# Automated AKS Workload Report Generator

 This repository contains a complete, automated solution for generating daily documentation about the workloads and security posture of an Azure Kubernetes Service (AKS) cluster.
 It uses a GitHub Actions workflow to run a suite of powerful open-source tools, generating reports in easy-to-read formats like Markdown and HTML, and then commits them back to this repository.

 This provides a version-controlled, historical record of your cluster's state, which is invaluable for auditing, compliance, onboarding, and operational awareness.

-> **Security Enhancement**: This workflow uses OIDC (OpenID Connect) to establish a federated identity trust between GitHub Actions and Azure.
+> **Security Enhancement**: This workflow uses OIDC (OpenID Connect) to establish a federated identity trust between **Azure** and **GitHub**.
+This allows the workflow to securely authenticate GitHub Actions and Azure.
 This modern approach is more secure as it eliminates the need to store long-lived Azure client secrets in your GitHub repository secrets.

 ## Features